Dosobella/PDF-Merger/README.md

 # PDF-Merger

 ## Overview
-This project is a PDF merger application that allows users to merge multiple PDF files into a single PDF.
+This project is a PDF merger Python script that allows users to merge multiple PDF files into a single PDF.
 It provides a graphical user interface (GUI) for easy interaction and file selection.

 ## Features